Angels200/CarND-Kidnapped-Vehicle-Project/README.md

 The prediction phase algorithm follows the bellow steps :

 •.
-Predict the next time step (state) using the motion model l •.
+Predict the next time step (state) using the motion model

+•.
 For each particle, updates the particle's location

 ![State][state]

+based on velocity and yaw rate measurements

+•.
+Account for the the uncertainty in the control input, adds fgaussian noise to velocity and yaw rate

+Recall that the motion model is :

+![Update][update]